 For me, I’ve always been a huge fan of Transformers.
-That’s the thing I grew up with, that’s the thing I loved as a kid…my parents would get me the toys, and I would really get into it.
+That’s the thing I grew up with, that’s the thing I loved as a kid…my parents would get me the toys, you know, boys are obsessed with nerf guns so most of the time I would get those, and I would really get into it.
 And I continued collecting as an “adult” (I use quotations there), and one way or another, found myself in the actual industry and working with Transformers like on a professional level and everything.
 So, I would say that’s probably where my inner nerd began to outwardly show its glee.

 Jordan: Alright, cool.
 I think a lot of us…I mean, I grew up watching the Transformers too, that’s a big thing.

 Daniel: I will say, I think my inner geek started really coming out as soon as my best friend Justin Timpane and I started binge-watching Buffy the Vampire Slayer, Angel, Firefly…and then, out of nowhere, I got into Doctor Who, because everybody else was doing it, and I was like, “Everyone else is jumping off this bridge, guess I might as well too!”
 So now I am definitely a bona fide Whovian, Battlestar [Galactica] fan, Buffy fan….

 Jordan: I never quite got into the Battlestar [Galactica] thing myself…

 Daniel: Oh, shame on you!